ues-io/uesio/docs/redux/README.md

 }
 ```

+As a side note, even if the two thunks in the snippet above are equivalent, pay attention to the **retuned value**.
+The first thunk written with a promise returns `void` while the second one, written in `async/await` manner, returns a `Promise`.

 The thunk will be called by the middleware.
 In our stack we do use [redux-thunk](https://github.com/reduxjs/redux-thunk).

 Redux does recommend of using the [built-in generic type](https://redux.js.org/recipes/usage-with-typescript#usage-with-redux-thunk) for the action creator generating a thunk.